Torvald-Workflow/graphql-api/README.md

 ### Last step

 You need to copy the `.env.example` to `.env` and fill with your informations (for devcontainers users, you may not need to edit the file as it is already configured).
+Then, you can check the `package.json` file to see which commands are available to run.